 Are you looking to challenge yourself academically, or boost yourself towards your academic goals?
 The UBC Future Global Leaders program is designed for you.
 For 10 weeks, learn from top UBC professors as you delve deeper into your academic interests, and discover what teaching is like at the first-year level at a top-tier university.
 It’s a great way to figure out what your passions are while you’re still in high school, and prepare yourself for success at university and beyond.

-What will you study?
+What can you study?

 UBC President Bursary Program for high school students in British Columbia

-- You must live in a lower income household, and your parent(s) or caregiver(s) must not have attended a university or university college.
+- You must live in a lower income household, and your parent(s) or caregiver(s) must not have attended a university or university-college.

 Applications for bursaries are now open, and will be accepted until January 21, 2022.